 The Subjects page of the PHC allows you to search for any subjects within your project by using a filtering system.

-Filtering options are available on the left side of the Subjects screen (Standard, Advanced, and Cohorts), and the results of your filtering are presented in a Subjects table on the right half of the screen.
+Filtering options are available on the left side of the Subjects screen (Standard, Advanced, and Cohorts tabs), and the results of your filtering are presented in a Subjects Table on the right half of the screen.

-Filters help you sift through all subjects in your project to find only the subjects you want displayed.
+Filters help you sift through and find only the subjects in your project you wish to display.
 Filter categories can be expanded (clicking the "+" sign) to see more filtering options, or collapsed (clicking the "x").

 When you select a filter (checkbox), the Subjects table will automatically update to show all subjects that match the filters selected and the number in the colored oval above the table will update to reflect the new filter.
 The number beside the filter category selected represents the number of subjects matching that filters.